UnionInternationalCheminsdeFer/OSDM/common-data-structures.md

 | `legacyCode` | A legacyCode must be provided for the time being.
 New implementations should not rely on that code.
 | `name` |The name should not include ”/”.”*”.

-### FulfilmentConstraint
+### FulfillmentConstraint

-The fulfilment constraint limits the applicable types of fulfilment and defined whether control data need to be transferred via a standard interface (IRS 90918-4).
+The fulfillment constraint limits the applicable types of fulflilment and defined whether control data need to be transferred via a standard interface (IRS 90918-4).

 <!-- Figure 18 Fulfilmentconstraint data structure -->